pangolinjs/docs/guide/README.md

 # Introduction

-::: warning Beta
+::: warning Release Candidate
-This version is work-in-progress and everything is subject to change.
+Pangolin.js v5 is currently a release candidate.
+The API is mostly stable.
 :::

 Pangolin.js is a framework for componentized frontend development with Nunjucks, Sass, and JavaScript.